Handy library to work with pre-trained ELMo embeddings in TensorFlow

 Its shape is (number of sentences, ELMo dimensionality).

-Both methods can be used with the layers argument, which takes one of the three values:
+Both these methods can be used with the layers argument, which takes one of the three values:

 - average (default): return the average of all ELMo layers for each word;